This post may contain affiliate links. Please read my disclosure policy.

-- 6 ounces Havarti or Fontina cheese, coarsely grated
+- 6 ounces (170 g) mozzarella or fontina cheese, shredded

-- Combine the tomatoes, bell pepper, zucchini, 1/2 the garlic, chili pepper, thyme and 1 teaspoon salt in a 9 x13-inch baking dish.
-Drizzle with 3 tablespoons olive oil and toss around to coat.
+- Combine the tomatoes, bell pepper, zucchini, red onion, garlic, crushed chili pepper, thyme and 1 teaspoon salt on a rimmed baking sheet.
+Drizzle with the olive oil and toss everything around to coat.

-- Bake 20 - 25 minutes, until the vegetables begin to shrivel and the breadcrumbs turn golden brown.
+- Bake the mushrooms 25 minutes.
+The vegetables should look shriveled and the breadcrumbs golden brown.

-- Sprinkle the cheese evenly over the top of the mushrooms and return to the oven for 5 more minutes to melt the cheese.
+- Distribute the cheese evenly over the top of the mushrooms.
+Return to the pan to the oven.
+Bake about 5 more minutes, until the cheese is melted.

 - Sprinkle with some additional parsley and serve warm or at room temperature.